jacobclarke92/kinect-visualisation/README.md

 3. [Node.js](http://nodejs.org/) to run the streaming server and to install other dependencies

+## Setup

-4. Navigate to the root folder in terminal and install npm dependencies
+Navigate to the project folder in terminal and install npm dependencies

 `npm install`